zowe/zowe-explorer-vscode/docs/Conformance Criteria/README-Conformance Criteria V2.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>VS Code extension dependency:</b> Extension declares Zowe Explorer as a VS Code extension dependency by including an `extensionDependencies` entry for Zowe Explorer in its package.json file if the extension uses VS Code dependent Zowe Explorer APIs.</td>
+   <td><b>VS Code extension dependency:</b> If the extension calls the Zowe Explorer API it must declare Zowe Explorer as a VS Code extension dependency by including an <b>extensionDependencies</b> entry for Zowe Explorer in its package.json file. <em>This ensures  Zowe Explorer and Zowe Explorer API are activated and initialized for proper use by its extenders</em></td>
  </tr>

   <tr>